Full Length Plays

 —J. Peter Bergman, BERKSHIRE BRIGHT FOCUS

 He considered himself the superman.
 She allowed him to believe it!
 Wealthy heiress Charlotte Payne-Townshend sets her sights on confirmed bachelor and philanderer Bernard Shaw.
 Now available through Samuel French.
+Engaging Shaw won an Individual Artist Award from the Maryland State Arts Council.

 “Engaging Shaw is a charming romantic comedy featuring four razor-sharp tongues.
 If there’s a minute of the play that’s